Nuclear Family Functions In Sociology

 Example: Two dads raising an adopted child together.

-• The parent-child relationship is based on care and responsibility, not biology.
+• Adoptive families form when a child is legally adopted; the parent-child relationship is based on care and legal responsibility, not biology.

 Example: A woman who adopts a child and raises them as her own.